Our Expert Guide to the 25 Best Holiday Destinations 2021

 2) Enjoy the countryside in The Cotswolds

 ‘Olds’ being the operative part of the name, because The Cotswolds is a trip back to an old-world antiquated England, and is definitely one of the best holiday destinations for 2021.
 Its green, unspoiled countryside is broken up by quaint towns replete with cottages with thatched roofs.
 Embark on a hike through the Jurassic bedrock of the area, passing through the towns of Bibury, Castle Combe and Tetbury.
-Get a sense of the local culture through the various markets and visit some of the top attractions, from the spas of Cheltenham and the distillery of Stourton to the railway museum of Cheltenham and the Royal Gardens at Highgrove.
+Get a sense of the local culture through the various markets and visit some of the top attractions, from the spas of Cheltenham and the distillery of Stourton to the Gloucestershire Warwickshire Steam Railway and the Royal Gardens at Highgrove.
 Bring the family to the Cotswold Wildlife Park and threaten to leave your little ones there in their natural environment.
 That’ll keep them quiet.

 3) Live like a star in The Hamptons